Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Methodology

 \rcs{} also integrates established tools and libraries to provide core robotics functionality.
 We use Pinocchio~\cite{carpentier2019pinocchio} as a backend for kinematics.
 With its broad compatibility with robot description file formats and low computational overhead, Pinocchio's functions have been integrated to work seamlessly across different robots in both simulated and real environments.
 The robot model is based on the MuJoCo MJCF description, which can be read by Pinocchio.
 Since \rcs{} ships with a MuJoCo base-scene of the supported robots, RCS offers a Pinocchio-based IK solver out of the box.
 OMPL~\cite{ompl} has also been integrated to allow for basic motion planning and more diversity in automated data collection tasks.

-Since simulated and real-world robots use the same interface, it is easy to implement new tools that create synergies with each other, such as a digital twin that runs in real-time with the same actions that the real robot receives.
-It can be used to first check in simulation whether a controller or model works.
-It can also run as a collision checker to avoid actions that would lead to collisions or violate a defined safety zone.
-For example, paths from OMPL can be validated online by using the digital twin for collision checks.
-This is implemented by executing the action in the simulation first, and if an undesired or dangerous state is detected, the action is not executed on the real robot.
+Since simulated and real-world robots use the same interface, it is easy to implement new tools that create synergies with each other, such as a parallel simulation instance that runs in real-time with the same actions that the real robot receives.
+In addition to its utility as a prototyping tool, it may be used in a planning context to verify an action before executing it on the real robot. \rcs{} also includes a camera calibration interface that enables the implementation of custom setup-specific calibration strategies, such as using AprilTags, as shown in \autoref{fig:setups}.